PhazerTech/yolo-rtsp-security-cam/README.md

 ROCm Guide: https://phazertech.com/tutorials/rocm.html

-It might be possible to run YOLO on the CPU, but it will be very slow and I didn't test it, so you're highly encouraged to use GPU acceleration.
+It might be possible to run YOLO on the CPU, but it will be slow and I didn't test it, so you're highly encouraged to use GPU acceleration.

 Next, clone this repository: